IHE/IHE-MetadataHandbook/README.md

 	* A GUI that implements an XCA Initiating Gateway could present only new values to the user, and convert a request for new value X, to a query for X OR old value Y.
 	* A server that implements an XDS Registry could respond to a query for X with matches on X OR Y.
 * Communicate with all stakeholders, so they can adjust their querying and processing accordingly.
 If necessary, inform end users of the changes and additions to the metadata set and the user interface.
-* Document Consumers will need to be robust with their ability to process historical documents[^4].
+* Document Consumers will need to be robust with their ability to process historical documents <sup>4</sup>.

 Note that these strategies rely on the Community Metadata Specification containing accurate and current information on the state of metadata usage.
 ## Maintenance and Governance